Long Bio | Short Bio | Images | CV

 Long Bio

-Adriana E. Ramírez is a Mexican-Colombian writer, critic, and poet based in Pittsburgh.
+Adriana E. Ramírez is an American writer, critic, and poet of Mexican-Colombian descent based in Pittsburgh.

 She’s the winner of the 2015 PEN/Fusion Emerging Writer’s Prize, which is given to recognize a promising writer under age 35 for an unpublished work of nonfiction that addresses a global or multicultural issue, for her nonfiction novella, Dead Boys (Little A, 2016).